tamarin-prover/tamarin-prover/src/001_introduction.md

 correspond to the incremental construction of a satisfying trace.
 If no further rules can be applied and no satisfying trace was found, then no satisfying trace exists.
-For symbolic reasoning, we exploit the finite variant property *CITE* to reduce reasoning modulo $E$ with respect to
+For symbolic reasoning, we exploit the finite variant property [@Comon-LundhD05] to reduce reasoning modulo $E$ with respect to
 $R$ to reasoning modulo $AC$ with respect to the variants of $R$.

-*Do we really want to explain here how it  distinguishes itself from other tools.*
+*Do we want to explain here how it  distinguishes itself from other tools?*

 This manual is written for researchers who wish to use Tamarin to model and analyze security protocols.
 We assume the reader